gontcharovd/website/index.md

   </li>
   <br>
   <li>
-    <strong>Configuring the Management Console</strong><br><br>Installing the Management Console provides IT with a convenient tool to monitor and administer the UMH deployment.
+    <strong>Configuring the Management Console</strong><br><br>Installing the Management Console provides IT with a tool to monitor and administer the UMH deployment.
   </li>
   <br>
   <li>